Monsters (2010 film): Editing and effects

 Every night after shooting, editor Colin Goudie and his assistant Justin Hall would download the footage so the memory sticks could be cleared and be ready for the next day.
 While new footage was being shot, the filmed footage was edited at the production team's hotel.
 After filming concluded, the crew had over 100 hours of footage.
 The original cut was over four hours long but was trimmed to 94 minutes after eight months of editing.
 Edwards originally had the ending of the film both at the beginning and the end.
 He and the producers disagreed about the placement, so he decided to put the chronological ending of the film at the beginning and end the film immediately after Andrew and Samantha kiss.

 Edwards created the visual effects using off-the-shelf Adobe software, ZBrush and Autodesk 3ds Max.
 He had five months to create all 250 visual effects shots, a process he undertook in his bedroom.
 He produced two shots a day until he reached the first creature shot, when "suddenly two months went by and [he] still hadn't finished a single creature shot"; Edwards stated that the creatures' visual effects were the most challenging element of production.
 Due to time constraints, the sound effects had to be produced before the visual effects.

 Release

 Theatrical

 Monsters premiered at the South by Southwest Film Festival on 13 March 2010.
 In May, the film was screened at the Cannes Film Market.
 It also screened as part of the 64th Edinburgh International Film Festival on 18 June 2010, and screened twice at the Los Angeles Film Festival on 23 and 26 June.
 The film was first released in Russia on 30 September 2010.
-Monsters later released in the United States on 29 October, in Canada on 5 November, and the United Kingdom on 3 December.
+Monsters was later released in the United States on 29 October, in Canada on 5 November, and the United Kingdom on 3 December.
 In the weeks leading up to the UK release, a marketing campaign using social network Foursquare was announced.
 Vue Entertainment and Cineworld Cinemas set up 'infected locations' which gave users access to exclusive Monsters content and the chance to win random on-the-spot prizes.